Do you know the signs your cat needs more attention?

 It equals your cat going, “Hey, human, gimme love.”

-My cat actually takes it a step further – she even gives me the ‘puppy eyes’.
-It’s hard to resist ‘em when they do it.
+Some cats actually take it a step further; they even give you the ‘puppy eyes’.
+It’s hard to resist them when they do it.

 Cats will usually paw at your leg or arm but some may even try to grab your hair and paw at your face.